Archives: Personer

 René Offersen has acted in a number of high-profile lawsuits of social significance.
 He has authored critically acclaimed politico-legal debate books on the so-called Brixtofte case (a white-collar criminal case against a former Danish mayor and minister) and the so-called Cold War case (a Supreme Court libel action).
 Generally, René Offersen is keen to engage in the debate on politics and the law through articles and as a speaker.

-Jonas Christoffersen offers advice in complex litigation for businesses, the public sector, organisations and individuals, especially in the field of public law and human rights.
-Jonas Christoffersen can also give advice in investigative commissions, liability cases and criminal justice.
-He advises with particular expertise in the areas of human rights, discrimination and social responsibility.
+Jonas Christoffersen offers advice and undertakes in litigation for businesses, the public sector, organisations and individuals, especially in the fields of EU, international and public law as well as human rights law and criminal law, including extradition.

-In addition, Jonas Christoffersen has also worked as a clerk in the Supreme Court and has been temporarily appointed as a judge in the Eastern High Court.
-He received his attorney’s licence and was admitted to the High Court while with Gorrissen Federspiel Law firm.
+Jonas Christoffersen is former Director of the Danish Institute for Human Rights (Denmark’s NHRI) for eleven years.
+In 2008, he became a doctor of laws on a dissertation on the European Convention on Human Rights of Human Rights.
+He has also worked as a clerk in the Supreme Court and has been temporarily appointed as a judge in the Eastern High Court.
+He received his attorney’s licence and was admitted to the High Court while with Gorrissen Federspiel law firm.